 I thought it might be a beer glass at first, but I have now seen beer mugs from the ss France so I doubt this was for beer.
 My next thought was iced tea for… read more ›

-Cute little juice glass from the service of the ss Normandie.
+Lovely liqueur glass from the service of the ss Normandie.
 Stands about 3.5″ tall.
 Frosted CGT logo.
 Fill line under the logo which its post-war counterparts lack.
-In fact, the line is quite low;… read more ›
+In excellent condition.
+I have never had one… read more ›

 Gorgeous small wine glass from the service of the ss Normandie.
 The logo is not frosted as it is on most French Line crystal, but etched.
 In excellent condition and measures about 4.75″ tall.
 JF